 If federal or state taxes are unpaid, the respective government can impose a lien on the person’s assets in default to secure the payment of the due taxes.
-By imposing such a lien, the government doesn’t sell the person’s assets; instead, it ensures that if the person’s assets are sold or transferred in any manner, then the first claim over such assets lies in favor of the government before any other party.
+By imposing such a lien, the government doesn’t sell the person’s assets; it ensures that the government holds the first claim over a person’s assets if they are sold or transferred, preceding any other party.

 It can be imposed when federal or state taxes are unpaid by a person.
 If a person has not paid property tax, the government might impose a tax lien on the property.
 Similarly, it can also be imposed when income taxes are not paid even after the order for outstanding tax demand is issued to the taxpayer.
 The lien on the assets will continue for as long as the tax dues are outstanding.

 The government will issue a demand notice to the defaulter stating the amount of tax due from such a defaulter.
 The information will prescribe a time limit within which the person can pay the amount or contact the department to resolve the issue if there is any discrepancy in the notice.